What Is A Cash-In Refinance And Should You Consider One?

 There are a couple of alternatives to a cash-in refinance strategy that you can consider.

 In a mortgage recast, you make a large payment to your mortgage servicer to pay down your loan.
 During this process, your servicer will do what’s called a mortgage re-amortization for you.
-Re-amortization means they lower the balance by the amount you’ve chosen to pay off, but your loan term remains the same and your payment is lowered to reflect your lower balance.
+Re-amortization means they lower the balance by the amount you’ve chosen to pay off, but your loan term remains the same and your payment is lowered to reflect your lower loan balance.

 Here’s an example: